kivy/plyer/readme.md

 ## How

-Plyer tries not te reinvent the wheel, and will call for external libraries to implement the api in the easiest way, depending on the current platform.
+Plyer tries not to reinvent the wheel, and will call for external libraries to implement the api in the easiest way, depending on the current platform.

 - on python-for-android, pyjnius is used